erland/erlandplugins/CustomBrowse/trunk/README.txt

            menytype      menudata
            --------      -------------------------------------------------------------------
-           sql           One or several SQL statements which should return two columns.
+           sql           One or several SQL statements which should return two or tree columns.
                          The first column will be used as id internally and the second column is the text that is displayed.
+The third column is optional and is only required if menulinks=alpha has been defined.
 The first column should typically be the id column in the table, for example tracks.id.
 Text within {} will be replaced by looking up the selected item in the parent menu with the id specified within {}.
 Keywords will be replaced in this field.
+The third column is optional and when it exists it shall contain the letter which the item shall be linked to, typically the first letter in the sort column in the database.

            trackdetails  The id of the parent menu that contains the track that should be displayed.